flatironinstitute/finufft/README.md

 ### Notes

-Throughout, C\++ is used, in a "C style", ie without object-oriented code and without std::vectors (which have been found to be slow).
-C\++ complex type arithmetic is not used in the main library, rather FFTW complex types are used.
-The test codes use C\++ complex types (aliased from dcomplex).
+C\++ is used for all main libraries, although without much object-oriented code.
+C\++ complex type arithmetic is not used in the main library, rather FFTW complex types are used, since it is a glorified driver for FFTW.
+The test codes use C\++ complex types ("dcomplex").
 FFTW was considered universal and essential enough to be a dependency for the whole package.

-We use the Kaiser--Bessel spreading functions rather than truncated Gaussians, since they allow roughly half the kernel width for high requested precisions.
+We use an unpublished simplification of the Kaiser--Bessel spreading kernel rather than truncated Gaussians, since they allow roughly half the kernel width for high requested precisions.
+Our kernel is of the form exp(-beta.sqrt(1-(2x/W)^2)).
+This, and Kaiser--Bessel, are good approximations to the prolate spheroidal wavefunction of order zero (PSWF), being the functions of given support [-W/2,W/2] whose Fourier transform has minimal L2 norm outside a symmetric interval.
+The PSWF frequency parameter (see [ORZ]) is c = pi.(1-1/2R).W where R is the upsampling parameter (currently R=2.0), and W the full kernel width.

-TODO: give refs.
+References for this include:

+[ORZ] Prolate Spheroidal Wave Functions of Order Zero: Mathematical Tools for Bandlimited Approximation.
+A. Osipov, V. Rokhlin, and H. Xiao.
+Springer (2013).

+[KK] Chapter 7.
+System Analysis By Digital Computer.
+F. Kuo and J. F. Kaiser.
+Wiley (1967).

+[FS] Nonuniform fast Fourier transforms using min-max interpolation.
+J. A. Fessler and B. P. Sutton.
+IEEE Trans.
+Sig.
+Proc., 51(2):560-74, (Feb.
+2003)

 This code builds upon the CMCL NUFFT, and the Fortran wrappers duplicate its interfaces.
 For this the following are references:

-[GL] Accelerating the Nonuniform Fast Fourier Transform: (L. Greengard and J.-Y. Lee) SIAM Review 46, 443 (2004).
+[GL] Accelerating the Nonuniform Fast Fourier Transform.
+L. Greengard and J.-Y. Lee.
+SIAM Review 46, 443 (2004).

-[LG] The type 3 nonuniform FFT and its applications: (J.-Y. Lee and L. Greengard) J. Comput.
+[LG] The type 3 nonuniform FFT and its applications.
+J.-Y. Lee and L. Greengard.
+J. Comput.
 Phys.
 206, 1 (2005).

-The original NUFFT rigorous analysis using truncated Gaussians is:
+The original NUFFT analysis using truncated Gaussians is:

-[DR] Fast Fourier Transforms for Nonequispaced data: (A. Dutt and V. Rokhlin) SIAM J. Sci.
+[DR] Fast Fourier Transforms for Nonequispaced data.
+A. Dutt and V. Rokhlin.
+SIAM J. Sci.
 Comput.
 14, 1368 (1993).

 ### To do

-* include nf1 etc size check before alloc
+* include nf1 etc size check before alloc, exit gracefully if exceeds RAM
 * test non-openmp compile
 * theory work on exp(sqrt) being close to PSWF
 * figure out why bottom out ~ 1e-10 err for big arrays in 1d. unavoidable roundoff? small arrays get to 1e-14.
 * Checkerboard per-thread grid cuboids, compare speed in 2d and 3d against current 1d slicing.
 * decide to cut down intermediate copies of input data eg xj -> xp -> xjscal -> xk2 to save RAM in large problems?
+* single-prec compile option for RAM-intensive problems?
 * test BIGINT -> long long slows any array access down, or spreading? allows I/O sizes (M, N1*N2*N3) > 2^31.
 Note June-Yub int*8 in nufft-1.3.x slowed things by factor 2-3.
 * rename examples as test?
 * fortran wrappers (rmdir greengard_work, merge needed into fortran)